New words - what fits together?

-But the most important thing is the communication desk: all the staff's inquiries, customer complaints and callers' appointments come together on the desk in the hall.
-And the assistant alone has to decide which of these are important - and which she is friendly, but determined.
-At the same time, she needs pointed antennas in order to anticipate even the smallest wish of her boss as early as possible: for these tasks, she needs a thick coat and fine feeling alike - a constant balancing act!
-After all, real managerial qualities such as assertiveness, independence and organizational talent are also in demand.
-A secretary also needs to read balance sheets, write business reports, be familiar with marketing, carry out projects, monitor budgets and delegate work.
-No wonder that you are also more and more often found in job advertisements, the job title Office Manager.
+Communication talent is particularly important: on the desk in the anteroom, all inquiries from employees, complaints from customers and caller requests for appointments come together: and the assistant alone has to decide which ones are important - and which one will discard them in a friendly but definite way.
+At the same time, she needs sharp antennas to anticipate even the smallest wish of her boss as far in advance as possible: for these tasks she needs a thick coat and fine feeling alike - a constant balancing act!
+Finally, real managerial qualities such as assertiveness, independence and organizational skills are needed.
+For a secretary must also read balance sheets, write business reports, know about marketing, carry out projects, monitor budgets and delegate work.
+So no wonder that one finds more and more in job postings also the job title Office Manager.

 Task 3: Correct or False?

-The stereotypes about secretaries correspond to the truth. right wrong
+The stereotypes about secretaries are true. right wrong

-Today, secretaries often work wrong with stenoblock, typewriter and punch-through paper
+Today, secretaries often work with steno block, typewriter and carbon copy right wrong

 Foreign languages are very important for secretaries. right wrong

-Secretaries must do all the work on their own. right wrong
+Secretaries have to do all the work on their own. right wrong

-Secretaries must also carry out commercial activities. right wrong
+Secretaries also have to perform commercial activities. right wrong

 Secretaries must at the same time be sensitive and resilient.
 What is the meaning of the text?